Category: Philosophy Of Travel

 Lessons Learned while Cycling to the North Cape (and Back)

 Today’s guest post is from Bram Reusen, a serial traveller who this summer set off to cycle to Nordkapp in Norway.
 His tale is a reminder that the best laid plans always go astray — and, when travel is involved, that’s often for the better.
 Usually, I tend to romanticize things.
-I like that about […] Continue reading →
+I like that about myself, because it allows me to see the positive side of what I do.
+In the past three years I have travelled to four continents and got around using various means of transportation.
+In order to finance those travels I also spent – and am currently… Continue reading →

 -